impish0/The80sMan/README.md

    - "The80sMan" for the professional refined palette
    - "ICOrangePeople" for the warm orange palette
 5. Ensure dark mode is enabled in Appearance settings

-### Method 2: Community Themes
-1. Open Obsidian Settings > Appearance > Themes
-2. Click "Browse" to open the community themes browser
-3. Search for "The80sMan"
-4. Click "Install and use"

 ## Features